Basis of Presentation and Significant Accounting Polices

 The fair value of the warrants, including the warrants issued in connection with the January 2020 common stock offering and recorded as liability, was determined using the Monte Carlo simulation model, deemed to be an appropriate model due to the terms of the warrants issued.

 The fair value of warrants was affected by changes in inputs to the Monte Carlo simulation model including the Company’s stock price, expected stock price volatility, the remaining term, and the risk-free interest rate.
 This model uses Level 3 inputs, including stock price volatility, in the fair value hierarchy established by ASC 820 Fair Value Measurement.
-At March 31, 2020, the fair value of such warrants was approximately $41.4 thousand, which is classified as a long-term derivative warrant liability on the Company’s balance sheets.
+At September 30, 2020, the fair value of such warrants was approximately $60.9 thousand, which is classified as a long-term derivative warrant liability on the Company’s consolidated balance sheets.

 The Company’s short-term investments are equity securities and are carried at their fair value based on quoted market prices.
 Realized and unrealized gains and losses on equity securities are included in net earnings in the period earned or incurred.

 Use of Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Estimates are used for, but not limited to, useful lives of fixed assets, contingent consideration, valuing warrants, income taxes and stock-based compensation.
 Actual results may differ from those estimates.

 Certain prior year amounts have been reclassified to conform to the current year presentation in the consolidated financial statements and accompanying notes to the consolidated financial statements including the related party contingent consideration payable, which is now presented as a separate line item on the Company's consolidated balance sheets.